Axia-Tech/AXIA-wiki/docs/learn/learn-account-generation.md

 ![subkey-01](../assets/accounts/subkey_01.jpg)

-## AXIASolar-JS Apps
+## AXIACoin-JS Apps

 > Please note!
 If you use this method to create your account and clear your cookies in your browser,
 > your account will be lost forever if you do not [back it up](learn-account-restore.md).
 Make sure
 > you store your seed phrase in a safe place, or download the account's JSON file if using the
-> AXIASolar{.js} browser extension.
+> AXIACoin{.js} browser extension.
 Learn more about account backup and restoration
 > [here](learn-account-restore.md).

-Using the AXIASolar-JS user interface without the plugin is **not recommended**.
+Using the AXIACoin-JS user interface without the plugin is **not recommended**.
 It is the least secure way of generating an account.
 It should only be used if all of the other methods are not feasible in your situation.

-### Go to AXIASolar-JS Apps
+### Go to AXIACoin-JS Apps

-Navigate to [AXIASolar-JS Apps](https://axiasolar.js.org/apps) and click on "Accounts" underneath the Accounts tab.
+Navigate to [AXIACoin-JS Apps](https://axiasolar.js.org/apps) and click on "Accounts" underneath the Accounts tab.
 It is located in the navigation bar at the top of your screen.

 ![pjs-01](../assets/accounts/axiasolar_js_01.png)

-> To create an account on a different network than AXIASolar, you'll need to click on the network
+> To create an account on a different network than AXIACoin, you'll need to click on the network
 > selection in the top left corner of the navigation menu.
 A pop-up sidebar will appear listing
 > live, testing, and custom node to choose from.
 Do remember to hit the "Switch" button when you
 > want to switch your network.